psteinroe/supabase-cache-helpers/docs/content/postgrest/server.md

 ## Stale-While-Revalidate

 To make data fetching as easy as possible, the cache offers a swr method, that acts as a pull through cache.
-If the data is fresh, it will be returned from the cache, if it’s stale it will be returned from the cache and a background refresh will be triggered and if it’s not in the cache, the data will be synchronously fetched from the origin.
+If the data is fresh, it will be returned from the cache, if it's stale it will be returned from the cache and a background refresh will be triggered and if it's not in the cache, the data will be synchronously fetched from the origin.

 ```ts
 const res = await cache.swr(